 Following a review of our reward strategy we are pleased that initiatives put in place are still being well received.
-These include our dedicated service awards which recognise service and loyalty, and since the implementation of the scheme we have celebrated these milestones with 40% of employees.
-We have also introduced a new retirement award scheme that recognises an employee's length of service at the point they choose to retire.
+These include our dedicated service awards which recognise service and loyalty, and since the implementation of the scheme we have celebrated these milestones with 46% of employees.
+We also have a retirement award scheme that recognises an employee's length of service at the point they choose to retire.

-Our employee engagement platform remains a hive of activity with 73% engagement from employees with employee benefits, discounts, and perks amongst other benefits.
-Colleagues are encouraged to recognise each other by sending personalised e-cards, and in May 2021 the Company launched a new instant awards scheme that allows managers to recognise their team with a cash voucher.
+Our employee engagement platform remains a hive of activity with 73% engagement from employees.
+The platform offers employee benefits, discounts, and perks amongst other benefits.
+Colleagues are encouraged to recognise each other by sending personalised e-cards, and in May 2021 the Company launched a new instant awards scheme that allows managers to recognise their team with a cash voucher - in 2022 112 employees were awarded vouchers.
 Our Employee of the Year Awards also recognise and reward employees who have continually demonstrated our core values throughout the year.